arend-lang/site/src/tutorial/PartI/records.md

 but add it as a field instead.
 Note that we specify explicitly the underlying classifying field of {%ard%}mulMonoid{%endard%} to make it the same as the one in the abelian group of addition.

-TODO: finish this
-If we try to define the type of rings that extends abelian group of addition and monoid of multiplication, we will get into trouble.
+If we try to define the type of rings that extends class AbGroup for the abelian group of addition and class Monoid for the monoid of multiplication, we will get into trouble: the clash of two monoidal structures.
+This is called the _diamond problem_.

--- Определим еще один тип абелевых групп, который не наследует моноиды.
+{%arend%}
+-- This is not a right way to define the class Ring:
+-- the structures of addition and multiplication coincide.
+\class Ring \extends AbGroup, Monoid
+{%endarend%}

+A possible way to make it work is to define another copy of AbGroup that does not extend Monoid:

+{%arend%}
+-- This class does not extend Monoid
 \class AbGroup' (A : \Type) {
-  -- Здесь нужно перечислить все поля из Monoid, CommMonoid и AbGroup.
+  -- Here all the fields of Monoid, CommMonoid and AbGroup -- should be repeated
 }

--- Если мы попытаеся определить тип колец следующим образом, то у нас ничего не получится, так как структуры сложения и умножения будут совпадать.
 \class Ring' \extends AbGroup', Monoid
-  | Monoid.A => AbGroup'.A
+  | Monoid.A => AbGroup'.A -- make sure that classifying fields coincide
+{%endarend%}

+This approach is adopted in Arend standard library with one small improvement: algebraic structures extend the same BaseSet class in order to avoid identifications as {%ard%}Monoid.A => AbGroup'.A{%endard%} above.

 # Functor